 Content warning for descriptions of racism.

-The person who appropriates often gets cultural or economic capital – such as admiration, money, or artistic inspiration – from it, while the appropriated culture gets mistreated for doing the exact same thing.
+In these cases, the people who appropriate may get cultural or economic capital – such as admiration, money, or artistic inspiration – from it, while the appropriated culture gets mistreated for doing the exact same thing.
 A common example is the appropriation of black hairstyles by white people.
-Cultural appropriation can lead to cultures being exploited, misrepresented and erased.
+Cultural appropriation may therefore lead to cultures being exploited, misrepresented and erased.

-(Note: cultural appropriation is different from cultural exchange – in which members of a culture actively invite members of another culture to partake in their culture – and cultural assimilation – in which members of an oppressed culture are forced to take on elements of a dominant culture.)
+(Note: cultural appropriation is considered different from cultural exchange – in which members of a culture actively invite members of another culture to partake in their culture – and cultural assimilation – in which members of an minority culture are forced or encouraged to take on elements of a dominant culture.

 Why did artists do this?

 Primitivism happened because of a few different reasons.
 First of all, the 19th century was the first period in European history when tourism exploded and travellers were able to bring back a sizeable number of artefacts from outside of Europe.
 Steamships and railways saw increased mobility for travellers, and while tourism had previously been reserved for a select few, it now became available to the middle class.
 This coincided with the increased collection of non-Western objects, and the founding of ethnographic museums.